 “No, he said he didn’t want his folks to know.
 That leaves Josh out, so either Josh already knows or Scott doesn’t care if he finds out.
 I think it’s that he knows.”

 I thought back to when the three of us outed ourselves.
-“You know, I think you’re right.
-It wasn’t his family, what he said was he didn’t want his folks to find out.”
+“You know, you’re right.
+It wasn’t his family, just his folks.”

 “Yeah.
 I remembered because I though it seemed funny that he left Josh out.
 The more I thought about it the more I thought he was left out because he already knows.
 Maybe that’s what makes them argue the way Scott said.”

 “I think it’s because they have to share a bedroom,” I said.
 “Neither of them would have any privacy.”